johnpankowicz/govmetting-testbfg-2/README.md

   * "C# for Visual Studio Code" by Microsoft
   * "SQL Server (mssql)" by Microsoft
   * "Todo Tree" by Gruntfuggly - shows TODO lines in code (optional)
+  * "Powershell" by Microsoft - for debugging Powershell build scripts (optional)

 ## Debug/Run ClientApp & WebApp